BraydenLangley/metanet-notes-obsidian-plugin/metanet-notes/README.md

 - **Privacy-First**: All notes are encrypted client-side before storage
 - **Ownership**: You control your data through your BSV wallet

+## Requirements

+**⚠️ Important**: This plugin requires either **Metanet Desktop** or **Metanet Mobile** to be installed and running on your system.

+The plugin uses the `@bsv/sdk` `LocalKVStore` which depends on a BSV wallet infrastructure provided by:

+- **[Metanet Desktop](https://github.com/bsv-blockchain/metanet-desktop)** - Desktop wallet application for Windows, macOS, and Linux
+- **[Metanet Mobile](https://github.com/bsv-blockchain/metanet-mobile)** - Mobile wallet application for iOS and Android

+Without one of these wallet applications running, the plugin will not be able to:
+- Create or access the encrypted note storage
+- Perform wallet-based encryption/decryption
+- Sync notes across devices and applications

+### Installation Order
+1. First, install and set up **Metanet Desktop** or **Metanet Mobile**
+2. Ensure your wallet is properly configured and funded (if needed)
+3. Then install and configure this Obsidian plugin

 ## Features

 ### 🔄 **Automatic Synchronization**